tmdarwen/ArmCortexSynth/README.md

 -   Currently, the only (easy) way to build this is through TI's Code Composer Studio (see instructions above).
 Ideally, I would have functionality in place to allow a build tool (CMake?) to generate a makefile or other project files.

+-   Doesn't currently use [CMSIS](https://developer.arm.com/embedded/cmsis).
+With this project I was most interested in working directly with the MCU and therefore interfaces directly with the TM4C123G registers.

 **To Do**